-While the general scheme shown in this paper can be applied to the computation of any order of dispersion, the implementation complexity increases for higher orders.
-Fortunately, group delay alone can be used in a least squares optimization of dispersion, as shown in Section 2.
-Thus, in this paper we only focus explicitly on gradients of group delay.
+Although the general scheme shown in this paper can be applied to the computation of any order of dispersion, the implementation complexity increases for higher orders.
+Fortunately, group delay alone can be used in a least-squares optimization of dispersion, as shown in Section 2.
+Thus in this paper we focus explicitly only on gradients of group delay.